 “Two large caramel frappes, please,” the passenger calls out.

-Eventually, they pull up to the drive-thru window, the driver passing the frappes to her accomplice, who takes them and sets them in the car’s cupholders with learned efficiency.
+Eventually, they pull up to the drive-thru window, the driver passing the frappes to her accomplice, who takes them and sets them in the car’s cup holders with learned efficiency.
 She is handed the straws as well, and then unwraps and puts them in the drinks before they even start to pull out of the drive-thru.
-The driver pats her arm in reward and hands her the receipt when she receives her change, which is crumpled up and stored in her hoodie.
+The driver pats her arm in reward and hands her the receipt when she receives her change, which gets crumpled up and stored in her hoodie.

-This is the routine me and my mother perform every other Sunday, always a few hours past noon and always with a shared smile.
-It had started when McDonald’s had announced about a year ago that for a limited time, every drink item was buy-one-get-one, effectively killing my sense of self control with one fell swoop.
+This is the routine my mother and I perform every other Sunday, always a few hours past noon, and always with a shared smile.
+It started when McDonald’s announced about a year ago that for a limited time, every drink item was buy-one-get-one, effectively killing my sense of self-control with one fell swoop.
 And so every chance I got, I dragged one of my parents to the McDonald’s for two large caramel frappes; which is like cocaine to my ADHD brain.
-My parents had divorced back when I was barely four years old, so I spend the weekdays with my dad and then go to my ma’s house in La Mirada every other weekend.
-Because of this, me and my ma don’t see each other often, and so when we do we tend to do something special together, like go to McDonald’s in order to enable my sugar addiction.
-Luckily, there is a conveniently-placed establishment that we could swing by when she goes to drop me off back at my dad’s house.
-Every time, we’d get the same thing.
+My parents divorced back when I was barely four years old, so I spend the weekdays with my dad and then go to my ma’s house in La Mirada every other weekend.
+Because of this, my ma and I don’t see each other often; when we do, we tend to do something special together like go to McDonald’s and enable my sugar addiction.
+Luckily, there is a conveniently-placed establishment we can swing by when she drops me off back at my dad’s house.
+Every time, we get the same thing.

-Even though the sale ended, our ritual didn’t.
+Even though the promotion ended, our ritual didn’t.
 If anything, it got more efficient.
 My amazing, beautiful mother had a stroke many years ago, and has had a speech impediment ever since.
-It didn’t bother me, because about a year into being around her new speech pattern I understood what she was saying without her even articulating it properly, as if I had learned her new language.
+It doesn’t bother me because about a year into hearing her new speech pattern, I understood what she was saying without her even articulating it properly.
+It was as if I had learned her new language.
 So, instead of making her struggle to communicate to a worker through a cheap, half-broken speaker, I decided to simply clamber over her and shout the order through the window.
 It was a decision that saved us both a lot of energy, as driving on highways while downing caffeine was draining enough.

-It was a long drive, too; forty minutes if we’re lucky, an hour if we’re not.
-It was only the two of us, our frappes, and the swanky melodies of Carol King keeping us company throughout our journey.
-Ma had left an old, broken circuit breaker in a cupholder at some point, which I had promptly stolen and used as backup percussion for Carol and her snappy piano skills.
-Even though it was a mostly pleasant ride, it always felt just the slightest bit bittersweet, because I knew that I would miss her for another two weeks until we could see each other again.
+It is a long drive, too; 40 minutes if we’re lucky, an hour if we’re not.
+It is only the two of us, our frappes, and the swanky melodies of Carole King keeping us company throughout our journey.
+Ma had left an old, broken circuit breaker in a cup holder at some point, which I had promptly stolen and used as backup percussion for Carole and her snappy piano skills.
+Even though it is a mostly pleasant ride, it always feels just the slightest bit bittersweet, because I know that I will miss her for another two weeks until we see each other again.

-McDonald’s is unhealthy and low-quality, but the memories I had in that single drive-thru were light-hearted and priceless.
-If I die from diabetes or something from drinking so many frappes, at least I could do so knowing that I got to make a loved one smile.
+McDonald’s isn’t the healthiest, but the memories I have had in that single drive-thru are light-hearted and priceless.
+If I die from diabetes or something from drinking so many frappes, at least I will do so knowing that I got to make a loved one smile.